rasulsilva/JAVA/README.md

 #### Cipher:
 This is a very rudimentary and honestly unsafe encryption strategy.
 It can be easily decoded, but for the purpose of a small project it will suffice.
-Ceasar's cipher simpy takes each char in a given text and replaces it with a new char that is if distance (key) away in the alphabet.
+Ceasar's cipher simply takes each char in a given text and replaces it with a new char that is of distance (key) away in the alphabet.
 The implementation here is quite simple.